Docs » Select the time range with the Time Range Selector

 Specify an absolute time range đź”—

 You can also view data from an absolute time window with a defined start and end time.
-Select the Time Range selector and choose Custom from the menu.
+Select the Time Range selector and select Custom from the menu.
 A custom Time Range selector appears.
-Choose the starting and ending date and time of your desired time range, then click Apply to show data for that time range only.
+Select the starting and ending date and time of your desired time range, then select Apply to show data for that time range only.

 Time zone abbreviations are based on the user’s browser locale for both the time stamp and time range selections.
 If you are sharing time stamps with team members across locales, take care to avoid confusion over time zone abbreviations, which may have ambiguous meanings depending on the language.
 For example, CST is UTC -6:00 in US English, while it is UTC +9:30 in Australian English.
 Using ISO with UTC offsets is the preferred method.
 Preferred absolute time formats include: